What you didn’t learn from Tiger King on Netflix

 There are an estimated 186,000 wild cats kept in Canadian households today, and, of those, 2,383 are tigers.
 This number does not include tigers that are kept at menageries and roadside zoos, which are able to continue operating due to a patchwork of legislation and weak laws.
 Fortunately, most provinces have banned the keeping of tigers as pets.
 However, in Ontario, Manitoba, and the Northwest Territories, the keeping of tigers and many other exotic wild animals is not regulated by the province /territory, and the responsibility falls to individual municipalities.
 This is very problematic since many municipalities do not have the expertise or resources to deal with these issues.

-If you’ve watched Tiger King and want to help tigers in Canada, visit our website to write a letter asking your provincial representative to strengthen laws around exotic animal ownership.
+If you’ve watched Tiger King and want to help tigers in Canada, visit our campaign website to write a letter asking your provincial representative to strengthen laws around exotic wild animal ownership.